DopplerHQ/python-doppler-env/README.md

 ## Getting started

-1. If you haven't already, open a new terminal window, change into the repository folder, then configure the Doppler CLI by selecting the project and config for development:
+1. If you haven't already, open a new terminal window, change into the repository folder, then configure the Doppler CLI by selecting the project and config to supply secrets for:

 ```sh
 doppler setup